nerdguru/sls-pypi/docs/quickstart.md

 Cognito side of the shim.

 ### Step 4a: Create a GitHub OAuth App
 [Follow GitHub's instructions for creating a GitHub OAuth App ](https://developer.github.com/apps/building-oauth-apps/creating-an-oauth-app/).
+Give it an application name of `pypi.<your domain>` and an application description of `An independent Python package index`.
 Note that it needs to be an `OAuth App` not the default `GitHub App` when going into `Developer Settings`.
 A `GitHub App` will not work.

 As part of this process, you will be asked for your `Homepage URL` and your `Authorization callback URL`.